-EXECUTIVE COMPENSATION AND OTHER MATTERS
+EXECUTIVE COMPENSATION

-We are an "emerging growth company," as defined in the Jumpstart Our Business Startups Act of 2012, or the JOBS Act and a "smaller reporting company," as defined in Item 10(f)(1) of Regulation S-K. As such, we are eligible to take advantage of certain exemptions from various reporting requirements that are applicable to other public companies that are not emerging growth companies or smaller reporting companies.
-These include, but are not limited to, reduced disclosure obligations regarding executive compensation in our proxy statements, including the requirement to include a specific form of Compensation Discussion and Analysis, as well as exemptions from the requirement to hold a non-binding advisory vote on executive compensation and the requirement to obtain shareholder approval of any golden parachute payments not previously approved.
-We have elected to comply with the scaled disclosure requirements applicable to emerging growth companies and smaller reporting companies.
+We are a "smaller reporting company," as defined in Item 10(f)(1) of Regulation S-K. As such, we are eligible to take advantage of certain exemptions from various reporting requirements that are applicable to other public companies that are not smaller reporting companies.
+These include, but are not limited to, reduced disclosure obligations regarding executive compensation in our proxy statements, including the requirement to include a specific form of Compensation Discussion and Analysis.
+We have elected to comply with the scaled disclosure requirements applicable to smaller reporting companies.

-Our "named executive officers," which consist of our principal executive officer and the two other most highly compensated executive officers, are:
+Our "named executive officers" for fiscal year 2023, which consist of our principal executive officer and the two other most highly compensated executive officers, are:

-- Scott C. Wylie-Chairman, Chief Executive Officer and President - Julie A. Courkamp-Director, Chief Operating Officer, Chief Financial Officer and Treasurer - John E. Sawyer-Chief Investment Officer
+- Scott C. Wylie-Chairman, Chief Executive Officer, and President of First Western Financial, Inc. - Julie A. Courkamp-Director, Chief Operating Officer, and President of First Western Trust Bank John E. Sawyer-Former Chief Investment Officer